What is a Christian, who is my brother and what is the Church?

-Our faith therefore must be in Christ, and in Him alone, not in the fact we are a member of a particular church.
+Our faith and allegiance therefore must be in Christ, and in Him alone, not in the fact we are a member of a particular church.
 If our faith and security lies in any organisation or person other than Christ our faith will be in vain.